dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ### 3. Behavioral Cloning: Teaching a Car to Drive Like Me

+> 💡 Core Idea
+>
-To automate driving, the car needs to learn how to steer based on what it "sees."
+> To automate driving, the car needs to learn how to steer based on what it "sees."
 Behavioral cloning uses deep learning to mimic human driving by mapping camera images to steering commands.

-{{< figure src="images/bc-run1.webp" alt="First run results" caption="My first behavioral cloning results: jerky driving and dangerous on corners">}}

 I collected training data by manually driving laps in the Udacity simulator, focusing on center-lane driving, recovery from the sides, and even driving in reverse for robustness.
 Only the center camera images were used for simplicity.

+{{< figure src="images/bc-run1.webp" alt="First run results" caption="My first behavioral cloning results: jerky driving and dangerous on corners">}}

 I experimented with different combinations of data: sometimes including recovery and reverse driving, sometimes just center lane, and even data from a second, more challenging track.
 Interestingly, the model trained only on center lane data performed best on the original track, while the more diverse data helped on the harder track but sometimes made the car less reliable on the first.

 To augment the dataset, I flipped images and steering angles, effectively doubling the data and helping the model generalize: